 My family loves to vacation in Vancouver, BC.
 Each time we drive up, we pass the exit for Semiahmoo Resort and each time I tell my husband, “Hey, we should check out Semiahmoo sometime.”
 So, we I had the opportunity to bring my family to Semiahmoo Resort & Spa for the weekend, I jumped on it!
 Semiahmoo Resort was just voted the Northwest’s Best Resort in the December 2016 issue of Seattle Magazine and now I know why.

 The resort is located a bit off the freeway with lots of turns.
 Thankfully, there is plenty of signage along the roads making it really easy to find the resort.
 It was dark by the time we got there, but we could tell that the view would be really spectacular had we arrived during the daylight.
-We drove past a golf course before arriving at the resort.
+We drove past the Semiahmoo golf course before arriving at the resort.
 Again, there was plenty of signage to tell us how to get to the lobby.

 As soon as I entered the lobby, I noticed that the air smelled like cinnamon tea!
 It was so yummy and comforting!
 The front desk staff were so incredibly friendly!
 We’d had a long day, so it was such a relief to be greeted so warmly.
 They got us set up very quickly and we were off to check out the digs.

 We LOVED our room at Semiahmoo!
 We had the Waterview Deluxe Double Queen room, which was great since we had both kids traveling with us.
 They also provided us with a pack and play for our baby.
-We ended up using our DockATot instead because our baby was in the midst of his 4-month sleep regression (yes our vacation timing was impeccable.)
+We ended up using our DockATot instead because our baby was in the midst of his 4-month sleep regression (yes, our vacation timing was impeccable.)
 I found the beds to be quite comfortable.
 They featured Simmons® Beautyrest Black™ Georgetown™ Plush Pillow Top bedding and we got as much rest as we could with the sleep regression going on.

 The room also included ESA (Environmentally Sensitive Amenities) bath amenities, terry-lined bathrobes; hairdryer; Keurig K-Cup® brewing system; ironing board and iron; 42″ HDTV, functional desk/work area; room safes, micro fridge, USB power charging station; Digital Radio phone with charging extensions and WiFi.
 We were able to borrow an iPad charger from the front desk, which was immensely helpful!
 The clock was a bit bright and lit up the room at night.